kimpro82/MyGame/RTK2/Python/README.md

 ## [Get Generals' Data from `TAIKI.DAT` 2 (2021.03.18)](#list)

-- call and print outside generals' data from `TAIKI.DAT`
+- Call and print outside generals' data from `TAIKI.DAT`
-- use `os` `bytes()`
+- Use `os` `bytes()`
-- not a large size data but still is open to faster enhancement
+- Not a large size data but still is open to faster enhancement

   <details>
     <summary>RTK2_General_Taiki_2.py : Mainly added/changed part</summary>